 S9-02.
 Use of review questions or other content reinforcement tools.
-Review questions must be placed at the end of each learning activity throughout the program in sufficient intervals to allow the participant the opportunity to evaluate the material that needs to be re-studied.
-If objective type questions are used, at least three review questions per CPE credit must be included or two review questions if the program is marketed for one-half CPE credits.
-Simulations and other innovative tools that guide participants through structured decisions can be used in lieu of review questions.
+Review questions or other content reinforcement tools must be placed throughout the program in sufficient intervals to allow the participant the opportunity to evaluate the material that needs to be re-studied.
+At least three review questions or other content reinforcement tools with scored responses per CPE credit must be included.
+If the program is marketed for one-half CPE credits, then two review questions or other content reinforcement tools with scored responses must be included.
+Other content reinforcement tools with scored responses, such as simulations, that guide participants through structured decisions can be used in lieu of review questions.

-After the first full credit and the minimum of three review questions, additional review questions are required based on the additional credit measurement amount of the program as follows:
+After the first full credit and the minimum of three review questions or other content reinforcement tools with scored responses, additional review questions or other content reinforcement tools with scored responses are required based on the additional credit measurement amount of the program as follows: